 Alternatively, there is also guidance to build the image and the ONNX Runtime .whl file for executing in other environments.
 Once the machines are setup for execution, one can run the fine-tuning job on GPU optimized compute targets, like the Azure NDv2 or NCv3 VM series.

 Accelerated Training Performance

 When using ONNX Runtime for fine-tuning the PyTorch model, the total time to train reduces by 34%, compared to training with PyTorch without ORT acceleration.
-The run is an FP32 (single precision floating point using 32-bit representation) run and PyTorch+ORT allows a run with a per-GPU batch size of 4 versus 1 for PyTorch alone.
+The run is an FP32 (single precision floating point using 32-bit representation) run with per GPU batch size 2.
+PyTorch+ORT allows a run with a maximum per-GPU batch size of 4 versus 2 for PyTorch alone.

 These improvements are a result of ONNX Runtime natively incorporating innovations from the AI at Scale initiative, allowing efficient memory utilization and distributed training.
 It has also implemented graph optimizations and optimized device kernels that allow higher throughput and reduced training time.
 Detailed results from the finetuning runs are enclosed in the table below.